devJNHTV/Back-end/README.md

-A backend hotel booking system built with a microservice architecture, applying modern technologies to ensure scalability, security, and maintainability.
+A backend system built with a microservice architecture, applying modern technologies to ensure scalability, security, and maintainability.